junglechief87/Sonic-Mania-Randomizer-Custom-Game-Maker/README.md

 -There was a bug where it would spawn the player inside the wall when going to the boss scene for LRZ2 Mania Mode as Knuckles while in Encore Mode.
 You will notice that the Boss fights for LRZ2 always takes place in the Encore version, which is just a palette swap, now.
 This prevents this bug.

 -There is some odd issue with how continues work with encore set.
-Often it will just spawn you back at the alst checkpoint when you die with the timer where it was at previously, not sure what causes this but it really doesn't hurt how Encore works, so for now consider it a nice help that you don't game over, you might have to watch for timer overs now though.
+Often it will just spawn you back at the last checkpoint when you die with the timer where it was at previously, not sure what causes this but it really doesn't hurt how Encore works, so for now consider it a nice help that you don't game over, you might have to watch for timer overs now though.